casper-network/docs-archive/glossary/B.rst

 Block proposal
 ^^^^^^^^^^^^^^
 Sending a (newly) created block to the other nodes on the network for potential inclusion in the blockchain.
 Note that this term applies to NEW blocks only.

-Block time
-^^^^^^^^^^
-For a block B, block time is an integer number calculated as a total amount of gas used for executing all transactions that precede block B. Because we have two notions of *precede*, there are two notions of block time:

-* **J-time**: sum of gas burned in J-past-cone of B (excluding transactions in B)
-* **P-time**: sum of gas burned in P-past-cone of B (excluding transactions in B)

 Block validation
 ^^^^^^^^^^^^^^^^